 - Reduced fertility and sexual dysfunction in both men and women due to reduced hormone production

-Marijuana does cause physical withdrawal.
-However, the symptoms can often be mild compared to other drugs, leading many users and the public to believe that marijuana is not addictive.
-Additionally, depending on the frequency and amount of marijuana use, withdrawal symptoms may not present for up to three weeks after a person stops using because marijuana is stored in fat cells and can take days or weeks to get out of the system.
-This further muddles the correlation between a person’s marijuana use and their accompanying (but belated) withdrawal symptoms.
+Marijuana is addictive and does cause physical withdrawal.
+However, marijuana withdrawal symptoms can often be mild compared to other drugs, leading many users and the public to believe that it is not addictive.
+Additionally, depending on the frequency and amount being used, marijuana withdrawal symptoms may not present for up to three weeks after a person stops using because marijuana is stored in fat cells and can take days or weeks to get out of the system.
+This further muddles the correlation between a person’s use of the drug and their accompanying (but belated) marijuana withdrawal symptoms.
+Symptoms include:

 - Troubled sleep

 - Loss of focus

 - Depressive state